-Component: Kichatna, sloping (60%)
+Component: Piledriver (50%), Minor Component (10%)

-The Kichatna, sloping component makes up 60 percent of the map unit.
-Slopes are 0 to 12 percent.
-This component is on hills.
-The parent material consists of silty volcanic ash and/or silty loess over sandy and gravelly outwash.
-Depth to a root restrictive layer is greater than 60 inches.
-The natural drainage class is well drained.
-Water movement in the most restrictive layer is moderately high.
-Available wafer to a depth of 60 Inches is low.
-Shrink-swell potential is low.
-This soil is not flooded.
-It is not ponded.
-There Is no zone of water saturation within a depth of 72 inches.
-Organic matter content in the surface horizon is about 60 percent.
-Non-irrigated land capability classification is 6s.
+The Piledriver sloping component makes up 50 percent of the map unit.
+Slopes are 0 to 2 percent.
+The parent material consists of alluvium.
+Depth to a root restrictive layer is greater than 80 inches.
+The natural drainage class is somewhat poorly drained.
+Water movement in the most restrictive layer is moderately high to high.
+This soil is rarely flooded and frequently ponded.
+Non-irrigated land capability classification is 4s.
 This soil does not meet hydric criteria.

-Component: Kichatna, moderately steep (30%)
+Component: Fubar (30%)

-The Kichatna, moderately steep component makes up 30 percent of the map unit.
-Slopes are 12 to 25 percent.
-This component is on hills.
-The parent material consists of silty volcanic ash and/or silty loess over sandy and gravelly outwash.
-Depth to a root restrictive layer is greater than 60 inches.
-The natural drainage class is well drained.
-Water movement in the most restrictive layer is moderately high.
-Available water to a depth of 60 inches is low.
-Shrink swe/1 potential is low.
-This soil is not flooded.
-It is not ponded.
-There is no zone of water saturation within a depth of 72 inches.
-Organic matter content in the surface horizon is about 60 percent.
+The Fubar sloping component makes up 30 percent of the map unit.
+Slopes are 0 to 2 percent.
+The parent material consists of alluvium.
+Depth to a root restrictive layer is greater than 80 inches.
+The natural drainage class is moderately well drained.
+Water movement in the most restrictive layer is moderately high to high.
+This soil is rarely flooded and no ponding.
 Non-irrigated land capability classification is 6s.
 This soil does not meet hydric criteria.

-Map unit: 162 • Kidazqeni-Niklason complex, 0 to 2 percent slopes
+Map unit: 181 • Tanana Mucky Silt Loam, 0 to 2 percentslopes